Skip To Content

 Huneycutt

-My teaching goals are to help students discover ways to read great works of literature and put those works into context; to help students develop reading, research, and analytical skills that they can use to continue educating themselves throughout their lives; and to help students strengthen their writing.
+My teaching goals are to help students discover ways to read great works of literature, to put those works into context, and to discover new authors and writings that will broaden and deepen their worldviews; to help students develop reading, research, and analytical skills that they can use to continue educating themselves throughout their lives; and to help students strengthen their writing.

 -Keith Lee Huneycutt